ECEC Conversations | Session 2

 Recognising her passion for teaching and fostering engaging learning experiences, she was a dedicated prep teacher until 2020.
 Tracy now serves as Manager of Education at Xplor Education.
 Tracy revels in collaborating with a team of inspired and enthusiastic individuals dedicated to leaving a lasting, positive impact on the education sector.
 Their shared goal is to empower those who utilise the software, engage with families and, most importantly, provide the best possible educational experiences for the children in their care.

-Latest Session
+Latest On-demand Session

 Upcoming Sessions